keithbuhler/keithbuhler.github.io/content/syllabi/syllabus-trinity-spanish3-2019.md

 Students are expected to learn to use Spanish for communication in real, meaningful situations.
 It is also intended that students develop an understanding of basic grammatical concepts and an appreciation various Spanish speaking cultures.

-To attain these goals, the first year courses focus on using Spanish as much as possible for classroom interaction.
+To attain these goals, this course uses Spanish language as much as possible for classroom interaction.

-Students will follow the *Avancemos!* textbook as well as supplemental materials provided electronically.
-Starting with alphabet and pronunciation, students will acquire basic vocabulary and grammar.
+Students will follow Don Potter's *Spanish Grammar* textbook to it's completion, as well as supplemental materials from *Encuentros Maravillosos* and *La Santa Biblia*.
+Reviewing content from alphabet and pronunciation, and Spanish 1-2 vocabulary and tenses, students will acquire intermediate to advanced vocabulary and grammar.
 They will also  learn Spanish concepts that don't quite translate directly into English words.

 Language-learning is a discipline built on rote memorization and immersion into the thought-patterns of a foreign time and place.
 The goal is not only to be able to translate English thoughts into Spanish words but to "think in Spanish" as soon as possible.
 As a result, students are expected to devote time and energy to memorizing vocabulary, practicing declension and conjugation forms, practicing "Spanglish" (speaking Spanish and mixing in English vocabulary) and translating in and out of class.

 ### Learning Goals: